Planning Enforcement

 When an enquiry is received the Planning Enforcement Team will investigate and determine what action is needed.
 The team will try to resolve matters through negotiation in the first instance.
 This may involve the submission of a retrospective planning application, or a requirement to rectify specific issues with the development.

 Should a voluntary resolution not be achieved, The Council can choose to take formal action.
-Enforcement Officers are not empowered to physically stop unauthorised works on site, but enforcement proceedings can be issued that may lead to prosecution.
+Enforcement Officers are not empowered to physically stop unauthorised works on site, only in very exceptional circumstances, and formal enforcement action can be taken that may lead to prosecution.

 BREACHES OF PLANNING CONTROL